Limit-Theory-Redux/ltheory/engine/lib/luajit-ffi-gen/readme.md

 ## Optimization ideas

-If after converting engine to use **luajit_ffi_gen** attribute everywhere compilation time significantly increases, code generation can be optimized in 2 stages.
+If compilation time significantly increases after utilising the **luajit_ffi_gen** attribute, code generation can be optimized in 2 stages:

 ### Stage 1.
 Regenerate Lua FFI only if Rust code changes